A simple red cartoon-style telephone handset icon, isolated on a white background.

 This one’s a major no-no. If you’re sending out loads of unsolicited emails or your content looks like spam, Yahoo’s likely to show you the red card.
 It’s like being the person at a party who talks too much but says too little of value.

 If too many of your emails are returned undelivered, Yahoo might take it as a sign that something’s off.
-It’s like throwing a bunch of letters into mailboxes but most come back marked ‘return to sender’.
+It’s like throwing a bunch of letters into mailboxes but most come back marked ‘return to sender.’

 If your account gets hacked and is used to send out spam or malicious content, Yahoo’s going to take notice.
-It’s as if someone stole your jersey and played foul in your name.

 Things like not including an unsubscribe option, misleading subject lines, or sending to purchased email lists can all raise flags.
 It’s about playing fair and respecting the rules of the email game.